 In winter, when fruits and veggies aren’t in season, we recommend foods high in Omega 3 and 6 fatty acids like fish or flax seeds.

-Keep it nursed on the inside as well the outside.
+Keep it nourished on the inside as well the outside.

 5. Protect your skin while outside with clothing